jonfriese/Portfolio_2/README.md

 ## Description

 This app is being designed to be my personal portfolio.
-Ii is being built using Rails' best practices and BDD.
+It is being built using Rails' best practices and BDD.